STARIONGROUP/COMET-SDK-Community-Edition/README.md

 > CDP4-COMET is the new name for what was previously called the CDP4.
 We are transitioning the applications and software libraries.
 The code and documentation will still refer to CDP4 in a number of places while we are updating.

 The CDP4-COMET Software Development Kit is an C# SDK that that is compliant with ECSS-E-TM-10-25A Annex A and Annex C. The SDK contains multiple libraries that are each packaged as a nuget and avaialble from [nuget.org](https://www.nuget.org/packages?q=cdp4).
 The SDK is used in the CDP4-COMET to create an ECSS-E-TM-10-25A compliant implementation, both for the [Web Services](https://github.com/STARIONGROUP/COMET-WebServices-Community-Edition) and the [Desktop Application](https://github.com/STARIONGROUP/COMET-IME-Community-Edition).
-The following libraries are made avaiable in the Community Edition under the [GNU LGPL](https://www.gnu.org/licenses/lgpl-3.0.html):
+The libraries are made avaiable in the Community Edition under the [GNU LGPL](https://www.gnu.org/licenses/lgpl-3.0.html):

-  - CDP4Common
-  - CDP4DalCommon
-  - CDP4Rules
-  - CDP4RequirementsVerification
-  - CDP4JsonSerializer
-  - CDP4MessagePackSerializer
-  - CDP4Reporting
-  - CDP4Dal
-  - CDP4DalCommon
-  - CDP4JsonFileDal
-  - CDP4ServicesDal
-  - CDP4WspDal
-  - CDP4Web
-  - CDP4ServicesMessaging

 ## Nuget